FAQ

 • government bonds

-• private bonds
+• private obligations

 • regional obligations.